laurakond/Artly/README.md

 ### Epics

-The below list displays all the epics used throughout the project development, including the Artly api backend and frontend.
+The list below displays all the epics used throughout the project development, including the Artly api backend and frontend.

-- **Epic 1:** Project setup - this stage was important to kick start my work on the project, ensuring that initial workspaces were created and appropriate dependencies installed.
+- **Epic 1:** Project setup - this stage was important to kick-start my work on the project, ensuring that initial workspaces were created and appropriate dependencies installed.
 - **Epic 2:** Deployment - I set out to deploy the API as soon as possible in order to test any issues that might arise.
 - **Epic 3:** User authentication - this part of the project was essential for enabling user-specific authorised access.
 - **Epic4:** User registration - this part ensured that the user can create an account and login on the front-end.